Introduction to probabilistic concurrent systems

 The associated probability measure on $\BM$ is the \emph{uniform measure}.
-Intuitively, the uniform measure gives equal weight to all infinite traces.

-\paragraph*{Null nodes for trace monoids.} Consider the uniform measure $\nu$ on the boundary at infinity $\BM$ of a trace monoid~$\M$, the associated valuation $f$ and its M\"obius transform~$h$.
+Intuitively, the uniform measure gives equal weight to all infinite traces. \paragraph*{Null nodes for trace monoids.} Consider the uniform measure $\nu$ on the boundary at infinity $\BM$ of a trace monoid~$\M$, the associated valuation $f$ and its Möbius transform~$h$.
 Say that a node $c$ in the digraph of cliques $(\Cstar,\to)$ is a \emph{null node} if $h(c)=0$.

 Consider also the Markov chain of cliques $(C_i)_{i\geq1}$ associated with a infinite trace~$\omega$, drawn at random according to~$\nu$.
 Recall that the initial distribution of the chain, hence the probability distribution of the clique~$C_1$, is given by the probability vector~$(h(c))_{c\in\Cstar}$.
 In particular, if $c$ is a null node, it has zero probability of being visited by the first clique of~$\omega$.
 Actually, it then has zero probability of being ever visited by any of the cliques~$C_i$, $i\geq1$ (this follows from the form of the transition matrix of the chain).
 It is thus interesting to determine the null nodes, whenever they exist.